marianafranco/marianafranco.github.io/_posts/2014-05-30-swapping-keys.markdown

 ### 2. AltGr keycode

-Looking to the keymap table I could not identity any keycode mapped to the `AltGr` key, so I used the `xev` command to find the keycode that correspond to the `AltGr` key in my laptop.
+Looking to the keymap table I could not identify any keycode mapped to the `AltGr` key, so I used the `xev` command to find the keycode that correspond to the `AltGr` key in my laptop.

 The `xev` is a program that displays X events.
 For any key that you hit, the console where you started `xev` will display an event that includes the keycode for that key.